nasa-jpl/FlightView/documentation/FlightView Installation Manual.md

 ### OS

 FlightView has been tested on Ubuntu, Linux Mint, and Pop!OS.
 Most development has taken place using Linux Mint 20.2 with kernel 5.4.0-74-generic.
 Some drivers required by FlightView require the installed version of Linux to be running a kernel no later than 5.x.
 FlightView has been tested 5.4.x and 5.15.x.
 Ensure that the kernel version used is compatible with the hardware in use.
 For instance, some network devices and video cards don't have drivers available on older versions of the kernel.
+Those using camera link cards will have additional kernel constrains.

 ### Dependencies